What's new newsletter

 The OEB has released an updated variance settlement factor that is to be used by electricity distributors to calculate a one-time credit or charge for consumers who choose to stop purchasing electricity through the Regulated Price Plan.
 This factor is called the "Final RPP Variance Settlement Factor" and is updated on the OEB website monthly.

-The OEB has posted Price Comparison templates for Electricity Contracts valid from June 1, 2020 to October 31, 2020.
+The OEB has posted Price Comparison templates for Electricity Contracts valid from January 1, 2021 to April 30, 2021.

 The OEB has released its Report to the Minister of Energy, Northern Development and Mines and to the Associate Minister of Energy: Potential Projects to Expand Access to Natural Gas Distribution.